 - submission to or rejection of such conduct by an individual is used as the basis for academic or employment decisions affecting that individual; or

 - such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creating an intimidating, hostile, or offensive employment, educational, or living environment.

 The university community will not tolerate discrimination.
-Information and resources may be found at The Office of Affirmative Action and Equal Opportunity website.
+Information, resources, and incident reporting forms may be found at The Office of Affirmative Action and Equal Opportunity website.

 The Graduate College is ultimately responsible for grievances regarding policies and procedures related to graduate education.
 A grievance properly begins within the student's department by an appeal to a program director or chair.
 If this does not resolve the grievance, the student can present the grievance in writing to the dean of the unit in which the program resides, and thereafter to the Dean of the Graduate College.
 Grievances must state clearly and precisely the basis for appeal and provide supporting evidence that a student's rights have been jeopardized.
 The Graduate College dean may recommend that the grievance be reviewed by the Graduate College Executive Committee.
 The Graduate College dean is the final arbiter of Graduate College regulations.

 Specifically excluded from the Graduate College appeals process are grievances that contest grades on grounds other than due process.
 Grade appeals go through the academic unit of the faculty teaching the course, not the Graduate College or the academic program of the student making the appeal.
 The procedure for grade appeals may be found on UVM's Institutional Policies website, listed above.